CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/teams.md

 ## Getting started

-To manage teams via the Kubecost UI, you must take special measures while creating an initial admin team.
+To manage teams via the nOps UI, you must take special measures while creating an initial admin team.
 Additional teams can then be created by users in this group.
 There are three methods available for getting started:

 ### Method 1: Disabling SAML